 Upon their appointments, directors will meet with our external legal adviser and be advised on the legal and other duties and obligations they have as directors of a listed company.
-An induction session was held for Ms. Tsui Mei Ling, May who joined the Board in December 2021.
 Throughout the course of their directorship, directors are updated on any developments or changes affecting the Company and their obligations to it monthly and at regular Board meetings.